Why Get Rainwater Storage Tanks?

 By positioning the new big tank downhill from the house tank, we were able to transfer water to it using gravity.

-Turn on the hose, wait until the water reaches the end of it.
-Then quickly shove the hose through the hole in the top of the big tank and push it down until its end reaches near the bottom of the tank.
+To use it, we turn on the hose and wait until the water reaches the end of it.
+Then we quickly shove the hose through the hole in the top of the big tank and push it down until its end reaches near the bottom of the tank.
 (In other words, the water comes out at a level lower than the water level in the smaller tank higher up the hill.)